Harpenden Building Society: History

-An Agency Office (now closed) was opened in Stopsley in Luton in 2008, in September 2010 a fourth branch opened in Wendover, with a fifth in Tring in January 2011 and sixth in Buckingham in March 2011.
+The society was formed in 1953.
+An agency office (now closed) was opened in Stopsley in Luton in 2008; in September 2010 a fourth branch opened in Wendover, with a fifth in Tring in January 2011 and sixth in Buckingham in March 2011.
+The Wendover and Buckingham branches were closed in 2020, explaining they were the "smallest and least utilised branches".